Cumulative stats (All positions)

 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Matt LaFleur is a football coach in the National Football League (NFL) working as the offensive coordinator for the Tennessee Titans.
-He held this position since 2018.
-Prior to this season, he coached for nine seasons for the Houston Texans, Washington Redskins, Atlanta Falcons, and Los Angeles Rams.
-His most recent position was with the Rams as their offensive coordinator.
+Matt LaFleur is a football coach in the National Football League (NFL) working as the head coach for the Green Bay Packers.
+He held this position since 2019.
+Prior to this season, he coached for ten seasons for the Houston Texans, Washington Redskins, Atlanta Falcons, Los Angeles Rams, and Tennessee Titans.
+His most recent position was with the Titans as their offensive coordinator.
+During his career he was the head coach of the Green Bay Packers for the 2019 season.
+The Packers went 0-0-0 during his lone season as a head coach.
 During the 2017 season as the offensive coordinator of the Los Angeles Rams he coached Todd Gurley to the AP Offensive Player of the Year.

 Table of Contents

 LaFleur began his college playing career at Western Michigan in 1998 where he played quarterback and wide receiver.
 After two seasons, he transferred to Saginaw Valley State where he exclusively played quarterback until 2002.